Nguyen-Chi-Haii/Agri-Connect/README.md

     2. Ensure your PC and the device/VM are on the same network.
     3. (Windows) Ensure Firewall allows inbound connections on port `8080`.
 *   **Configuration:**
-    Run this command (or create the file manually on the device) with your LAN IP:
+    Run these commands (or create the file manually on the device) with your LAN IP:
     ```bash
+    adb shell "mkdir -p /sdcard/Android/data/com.agriconnect.agri_connect/files/"
     adb shell "echo http://192.168.1.5:8080/ > /sdcard/Android/data/com.agriconnect.agri_connect/files/api_url.txt"
     ```
     *(Replace `192.168.1.5` with your actual IP address)*.